stfc/PSyclone/tutorial/training/users/lfric/README.md

 two new output files, `main_alg.f90`, the rewritten algorithm layer `main_alg.x90`, and `main_alg_psy.f90`.

+You can even compile and execute the script: `make compile` will create a binary for you (including compilation of the required LFRic infrastructure if required).
+Executing the binary with `./example` will print:

+     Mesh has           5 layers.
+    20230829165343.079+1000:INFO : Min/max minmax of field1 =   0.10000000E+01  0.10000000E+01
+The minimum and maximum of the field is as expected now 1.

 1. Look at the files.
 You don't need to try to understand the details, since PSyclone is creating quite a bit of code, but identify how the main program, the algorithm layer, calls the PSylayer, and how the PSy-layer calls the kernel in a loop.
 Focus